 During your appointment your Newmarket dentist will talk through your symptoms, provide a thorough examination and advise on the best treatment for the cause.
 You can take steps to prevent tooth decay by eating a low-sugar diet, keeping a good oral care routine by brushing and flossing twice a day, and going for regular check ups.

 Erosion of your teeth occurs when the protective enamel is worn away.
 You can spot when your enamel is thinning as your teeth may appear more translucent and less creamy-white than they used to.
 Eating, drinking, lifestyle and age can all contribute to this kind of erosion and, unfortunately, enamel doesn’t regenerate, so once it’s gone it’s gone.
 Enamel erosion is more common than you might think and can lead to tooth discolouration, sensitivity and cracks in your teeth.

 Your enamel is precious and you can treat it as such with a few simple protective measures.
-Ultimately acid is your enamel’s number one enemy, so drinking water after eating and chewing sugar-free gum with help to re-neutralise the pH in your mouth and prevent erosion.
+Ultimately acid is your enamel’s number one enemy, so drinking water after eating and chewing sugar-free gum will help to re-neutralise the pH in your mouth and prevent erosion.
 If you can, avoid or reduce your intake of carbonated drinks – these culprits strip vital minerals from your enamel.
 A soft toothbrush is kinder to your gums and less abrasive on soft or weakened enamel, and make sure you leave half an hour to an hour after eating before picking up your toothbrush.

 Do your teeth twinge in the cold air or when you sip a hot cup of tea?
 Sensitive teeth usually make themselves known when they come into contact with temperature extremes.
 It can cause you to wince and sometimes be a painful experience.
 Enamel erosion can lead to tooth sensitivity, as can teeth clenching or grinding, and teeth bleaching.